 LYSOVIN Sensory Advantages

-- Controls wine spoilage
+- Protects the wine from spoilage

 - Controls the production of compounds causing organoleptic defects

-- Improves the stability, texture, aroma and shelf life of wine
+- Improves the stability, texture, aroma, and shelf life of wine

-- Certified GRAS by the FDA
+- GRAS for FDA

 - Certified Kosher